 Pacific Railroad opens

 The Pacific Railroad, the first transcontinental railroad in North America, opened for through traffic with driving of the last spike at Promontory Summit, Utah.

 In response to the Rupert's Land Act, the mixed French-Indian Métis of the Red River Colony formed the Métis National Committee under Louis Riel to assert their rights.
 In November, they declared a provisional government and occupied Fort Garry.
 A British-Canadian expedition under Colonel Garnet Wolseley set off in May 1870 to suppress the rebellion; on its arrival in August, Riel and his followers fled, ending the revolt.

 Battle of Eccles Hill

-Fenian raiders from United States defeated by Canadian local militia in Quebec
+Fenian raiders from United States were defeated by Canadian local militia in Quebec.

 In response to Métis' concerns over self-government following the absorption of the British territory of Rupert's Land into Canada, the Red River Colony became the Canadian province of Manitoba.

 Rupert's Land Act takes effect